steemit/smt-whitepaper/smt-manual/manual.md

 ## Mandatory token parameters

 The token parameters set by `smt_setup_parameters` or `smt_runtime_parameters` have default values.
-A few STEEM-equivalent parameters are specified by `smt_setup_operation` fields, these are the parameters which do not have a default value, and thus, must be specified for every asset.
+A few STEEM-equivalent parameters are specified by `smt_setup_operation` fields.
+These are the parameters which do not have a default value, and thus, must be specified for every asset.

 - `SMT_MAX_SHARE_SUPPLY` : Set by `smt_setup_operation.max_supply`
 - `SMT_BLOCKCHAIN_PRECISION` : Set by `pow(10, smt_setup_operation.decimal_places)`